-There is no Formal Approval process that applies to Working Groups and voting is not necessary to validate working group decisions.
-If the WG does resort to voting the following must be met for the vote to be considered binding:
+There is no Formal Approval process that applies to Working Groups and voting is not necessary to validate Working Group decisions.
+If the Working Group does resort to voting the following must be met for the vote to be considered binding:

-- 1. A simple majority of those casting votes (not including abstentions) on administrative and operational issues - 2.
-At least 66% of those casting votes (not including abstentions) on technical issues.
+A simple majority of those casting votes (not including abstentions) on administrative and operational issues

+2. At least 66% of those casting votes (not including abstentions) on technical issues.

-It is the responsibility of the WG chair to ensure that the results of a vote are fair and representative.
-If a member of the PWG has an issue, the WG Chair decision may be appealed to the PWG Steering Committee.
+It is the responsibility of the Working Group Chair to ensure that the results of a vote are fair and representative.
+If a member of the PWG has an issue, the Working Group Chair decision may be appealed to the PWG Steering Committee.